 This company has been the leader of the cybersecurity industry for a long time.
-It has a long track record of 20%-plus revenue growth, and actually grew revenues at a 40% compounded annual growth rate between 2014 and 2018.
-It has an equally long and robust track record of customer growth, going from 4,000 customers at the end of 2011, to 54,000 customers by the end of 2018.
+It has a long track record of 20%-plus revenue growth, and actually grew revenues at a 40% compounded annual growth rate between 2014 and 2019.
+It has an equally long and robust track record of customer growth, going from 4,000 customers at the end of 2011, to 70,000 customers today.

 At the same time, the business model is highly attractive.
-The opex rate has dropped consistently with scale, and operating margins have climbed from 11% in 2014 to above 20% last year.
-Further, the business generates a lot of cash because capex is so low.
+The operating expense rate has dropped consistently with scale, and operating margins have climbed from 11% in 2014 to more than 30% this year.
+Further, the business generates a lot of cash because capital expenditure is so low.

 All in all, then, PANW stock looks like a solid long-term investment at current levels.

 Next up, we have hyper-growth cybersecurity company Okta (NASDAQ:OKTA), whose unique approach to the cybersecurity problem has gained tremendous traction over the past few years.